Terms and conditions

 - (e) attempt to obtain, or assist third parties in obtaining, access to the Services, other than as expressly permitted by this agreement; and

-- 2.5 The Customer shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services and, in the event of any such unauthorised access or use, promptly notify the Supplier and shall ensure that all Authorised Users accessing the Service on the Customer’s behalf act in compliance with the terms of this agreement.
+2.5 The Customer shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services and, in the event of any such unauthorised access or use, promptly notify the Supplier and shall ensure that all Authorised Users accessing the Service on the Customer’s behalf act in compliance with the terms of this agreement.
+The Customer shall be responsible for any Authorised User’s breach of this agreement.

 - 2.6 The rights provided under this clause 2 are granted to the Customer only, and shall not be considered granted to any subsidiary or holding company of the Customer.